← Back to Blog

 • Present the plan for my approval

-This saves me from surprises and ensures we're aligned before making changes.
+This saves me from surprises and keeps us aligned before any code gets written.

-I've connected Claude Code with several powerful integrations that have become essential to my workflow:
+I've connected Claude Code with several integrations that I now rely on daily:

-Notion Integration: I track tasks in Notion, and Claude can create tasks, update status, and even generate documentation pages explaining code changes.
-When I complete a feature, I can ask Claude to document it in Notion—complete with code examples and explanations.
-It's like having an automated technical writer on the team.
+Notion Integration: I track tasks in Notion.
+Claude creates them, updates status, and generates documentation pages that explain code changes.
+When I finish a feature, I ask Claude to document it in Notion with code examples and explanations.
+It's like having a technical writer who actually saw the code being written.

-MCP Servers (Model Context Protocol): This is a game-changer, especially for Spring Boot development.
-MCP servers connect Claude to your development tools and documentation in real-time.
-For Spring Boot projects, I use MCP servers to:
+MCP Servers (Model Context Protocol): MCP servers connect Claude to your development tools and documentation in real-time.
+For Spring Boot projects, I use them to:

 • Access up-to-date Spring Boot documentation and best practices